pucheng-tan/WordFlow-wiki/Requirements/Functional-Requirements.md

 [[_TOC_]]
+# Privacy (Must have)
+0. Users cannot be viewed by other users, with the following exceptions.
+   1. Super-Admins can view all of the users inside of their school.
+   2. Admins can view all of the users assigned to their management by a Super-Admin.
+   3. Standard Users can view other users who are in the same Classroom.
+   4. Standard Users can see the display names of the Admins and Super-Admins in their school.

 # Standard User
 ## Must Haves
 1. User must be able to take a typing challenge.
 The typing challenge will consist of content that they will have to type, and a space for the user to enter the content.